 LocationGlen Osmond, Australia

-From the architect.
+Text description provided by the architects.
 A spur of the moment decision to purchase a small house literally across the road has lead to the creation of a home that reflected the clients current and future needs.
 The plan has as its basis a functional structure linking kitchen, dining, living and bedrooms at ground floor level into which ancillary spaces connect at specific points.

 This structure was overlaid by a defined entry space which connects the two levels, functionally and visually and allows separation of functions and movement.
 The living areas connect to both the private courtyard in the rear and a deck area to the north to provide a large entertaining area, while also taking advantage of Adelaide’s normally mild climatic conditions.